NumberSigmaTafKsee/AudioLAB/README.md

 * I want to know the truth
 * If I need money I will get some so I can continue to live

+# There is the epileptic trance
+* It is not something people wish to experience
+* A complete schizm from the normal flow of the connection to space and time
+* Thus, there is a molecular medical theory of treatment for the condition

 # They are the theories
 * Some of it, gauranteed and proven to work
 * Some of it, theory of scientific research